-FIGURE 3-9 MAXIMUM HEIGHT FOR RETAINING WALLS EXEMPT FROM SETBACKS
+FIGURE 3-9MAXIMUM HEIGHT FOR RETAINING WALLS EXEMPT FROM SETBACKS

 - E. Allowed projections into setbacks.
-Attached architectural features and certain detached structures may project into or be placed within a required setback, as long as it is not a hazard or ESHA setback, in compliance with the following requirements: - 1.
+Attached architectural features and certain detached structures may project into or be placed within a required setback in compliance with the following requirements: - 1.
 Architectural features.
 Architectural features attached to the primary structure may extend beyond the wall of the structure and into the front, side and rear yard setbacks, in compliance with Table 3-1 (Allowed Projections into Setbacks).
 See also Figure 3-10 (Examples of Allowed Projections into Required Setbacks).